OSPI Building & Certification Department Limited Hours — Thursday, Aug. 20

 MCEC Online Learning - Military Child Education Coalition® (MCEC®)

-MCEC (Military Child Education Coalition) has Purple Star Schools virtual two-day trainings that are scheduled throughout the year.
-The website (Virtual Training - Military Child Education Coalition® (MCEC®)) has more information.
+The Military Child Education Coalition (MCEC) offers Purple Star Schools virtual two-day trainings scheduled throughout the year.
+The Virtual Training - Military Child Education Coalition® (MCEC®) website provides more information.
 Request information on upcoming training dates to the email contact on their webpage.

 School districts are required to collect data regarding ethnicity from active-duty military families and active reserves from all branches, as well as the Washington National Guard, to meet the unique needs of military connected students.
 2015: SSB 5163

-Please reference the School Report card for data.
+Please refer to the School Report Card for the data.

 The compact seeks to make transition easier for children of military families so they are afforded the same opportunities for educational success as other children, and not penalized or delayed in achieving their educational goals.
 Applicable to transfers among public school systems, it addresses key education issues encountered by military families in the areas of eligibility, enrollment, placement, and graduation.